 This course provides a study of the urinary system, its structure and function and the processes that result in the formation of urine.
-The course will explore the collection of urinary samples and the analysis of the urinary samples with regard to physical, chemical and microscopic components.
+The course will explore the collection and analysis of urinary samples with regard to physical, chemical and microscopic components.
 The clinical significance of urinary test results will be discussed as well as their correlation with disease states.
 The course will also explore body fluids and the analysis methods used in the laboratory.
 [R-1]

-Prerequisite: MLT 101
+Prerequisite: MLT 101, or BIO 111 and BIO 112